codez-one/EasyConfig/docs/users/Index.md

 ## Requirements

 - Extensions can only be installed in Windows basesd App Services at the moment.
-- The extension is written in c# using dotnet core 3.1 as self-contained application, so there should be **no** dependency to installed frameworks
+- The extension is written in c# using dotnet 6.0 as self-contained application, so there should be **no** dependency to installed frameworks

 ## Installation